mjdrushton/potential-pro-fit/docs/fittingrundb.rst

 \

 :Name: ``evaluated``
-:Description: Contains values extracted from jobs by :ref:`evaluators <fittingtool-evaluators>`.
+:Description: Contains values extracted from jobs by :ref:`evaluators <pprofit-evaluators>`.
 :Fields:

 	:id: Unique identifier for evaluator record.
 	:job_id: Foreign key for ``id`` within ``jobs`` table.
 Used to join evaluator values to jobs from which they were extracted.
 	:evaluator_name: Name of evaluator generating value.
 This takes the form of ``JOB:EVALUATOR`` where ``JOB`` is the job name and ``EVALUATOR`` the evaluator label within that job.
-	:value_name: Value name returned by evaluator as listed in :ref:`evaluator reference <fittingtool-evaluators>`.
+	:value_name: Value name returned by evaluator as listed in :ref:`evaluator reference <pprofit-evaluators>`.
 	:expected_value: Float expected for this value.
 	:extracted_value: Value extracted by evaluator for this record.
 	:weight: Weighting factor.